Back to top

 Internal

-The Vaquita 3.0’s control center is housed in a Blue Robotics Watertight Enclosure, which protects the electronics from water damage while allowing easy access.
+The Vaquita 4.0’s control center is housed in a Blue Robotics Watertight Enclosure, which protects the electronics from water damage while allowing easy access.
 These components—including the camera and leak sensors—are run by a Blue Robotics Navigator Flight Controller.
 A 180° rotating camera, positioned inside a glass dome, provides high-definition video.

 Safety

 At GEARS, safety is always a priority when designing products.
 A vent was added to the Watertight Enclosure to allow for pressure testing and safe release.
-Each thruster is equipped with a 3Dprinted protective shroud to prevent entanglement with debris or personnel.
+Each thruster is equipped with a 3D printed protective shroud to prevent entanglement with debris or personnel.
 Finally, an expandable braided cable sleeve secures the wires, tubes, and Ethernet cable together, reducing the risk of the tether snagging on shipwrecks or harming wildlife.

-2025 MATE ROV Float
+2026 MATE ROV Float

-2025 MATE ROV Float
+2026 MATE ROV Float

-2025 GEARS float Nautilus
+2026 GEARS float Nemo

-Nautilus is powered by a 12 VDC power pack composed of 10 NiMH AA batteries, which runs through a 2-amp fuse before powering any of its components.
+Nemo is powered by a 12 VDC power pack composed of 10 NiMH AA batteries, which runs through a 2-amp fuse before powering any of its components.
 The onboard electronics are controlled using MicroPython software through an ESP32 microcontroller.
 The linear actuator is connected to a reversing relay controlled by the ESP32.
 A pressure sensor is also connected to the ESP32 and collects pressure data during the two vertical profiles.

-2025 MATE ROV Float
+2026 MATE ROV Float

-2025 GEARS float Nautilus
+2026 GEARS float Nemo

 Innovation